w3f/research/docs/Polkadot/security/slashing/npos.md

 In any era $e$, a fixed amount of stake, also referred to as base exposure, denoted by $x_{\eta,\nu,e}$, is assigned by a nominator $\eta$ to a validator $\nu$.
 Slashing should never exceed a nominators' exposure, as doing so incentivizes fragmentation of stash keys.
 Encouraging such Sybil-like behavior within Polkadot undermines fairness and distorts insights into nominator behavior.

 The first step is to remove any validator $\nu$ immediately upon being slashed, which prevents repeated slashing beyond that block height.
 However, an inconsistency arises when $\nu$ commits multiple violations before the chain acknowledges the slash and removes them.
-This can introduce significant randomness into slashing penalties, increasing the governance workload and reducing slashing fairness.
+This can introduce significant randomness into slashing penalties, increasing the governance workload, and reducing slashing fairness.
 Additionaly, $\nu$ might equivocate retroactively, potentially to extort their own nominators.
 As a countermeasure, if the system slashes validator $\nu$ in era $e$ for several distinct proportions $p_i$, then $p_{\nu,e} := \max_i p_i$ can ensure that nominator $\eta$ is only slashed by $p_{\nu,e} x_{\eta,\nu,e}$.

 As an aside, one could define $p_{\eta,\nu,e}$ throughout to allow different slashing rates across nominators.
 For example, slashing the validator more heavily, i.e., $p_{\nu,\nu,e} > p_{\eta,\nu,e}$ for $\nu \ne \eta$.
 This approach, however, is problematic as validators can always nominate themselves.

 Although there are minimal concerns about multiple misbehaviors by the same validator $\nu$ within a single era, in such cases, the slashing mechanism could combine them before computing the individual slashing proportions $p_i$.
 In other words, $p_{\nu,e} \ge \max_i p_i$ with equality by default.
 Yet, strict inequality may occur for certain combinations of $p_i$.
-This could complicate cross-era logic, although such issues can be addressed by considering the specific nature of each misbehavior.
+This could complicate cross-era logic, though examining the specific nature of each misbehavior helps address these issues.

 In essence, the definition $p_{\nu,e} := \max_i p_i$ provides a default mechanism that is simple, fair, and commutative for combining slashes within a single era.
 Alternative logic remains possible, as long as the resulting slash is independent of the order in which offenses are detected.
 Future slashing logic may incorporate additional factors, so using $\max_i p_i$ here retains flexibility for future enhancements.

 Misbehaviors from different validators $\nu \ne \nu'$ present a separate concern.
 This is both because nomination must be resistant to Sybil attacks and because correlated slashing events may involve multiple validators.
-Therefore, if $N_{\eta,e}$ denotes the set of validators nominated by $\eta$ in era $e$, then the total slash applied to $\eta$ when multiple validators $\nu \in N_{\eta,e}$ are slashed is:
+Therefore, if $N_{\eta,e}$ denotes the set of validators that $\eta$ nominates in era $e$, then the total slash applied to $\eta$ when multiple validators $\nu \in N_{\eta,e}$ are slashed is:

 $$
 \sum_{\nu \in N_e} p_{\nu,e} x_{\eta,\nu,e}